EastonThewes/taren/Campaigns/Campaign 1/Session Notes/001_20251209 - The First Meeting.md

 ---
 [[Carrick Varren]] arrived at [[The Valley's Rest]] in waiting for [[Moses]] to arrive.
 Carrick's little brother, [[Taren Varren]], arrived there to say goodbye before Carrick left for [[Rivermere]].
 Taren also explained to Carrick that [[Lysaen Varren]] and his parents left for Rivermere last week, which was unknown to Carrick.
 Taren said goodbye and left.

 Shortly after Taren's departure,  Moses arrived at the Valley's Rest and met up with Carrick at a table by the hearth.
-Shortly after Moses's arrival we're introduced to [[Nahlir]], where he
+Shortly after Moses's arrival we're introduced to [[Nahlir]] where he insulted the ale and spit on the counter.

 ## Strong Start
 ---